Unfinished oak vs white: Best finishes for internal bifold doors

 Unfinished oak bifold doors have a wide range of benefits including:

-Unfinished oak is the perfect option if you want your bifold doors to match your home décor.
-With unfinished doors, you can paint the frames any colour you like, which is ideal for getting a perfect match between the room and your door frame.
+Unfinished oak is the perfect option if you want the ability to match your bifold doors to the décor of your living space.
+With unfinished bifold doors, you can paint the frames any colour you like, which is ideal for creating a door set that complements the rest of the room.

 Alternatively, you might prefer to retain the natural beauty of the wood and unfinished oak means you can do just that.

 Vufold’s range of unfinished internal bifold doors can be stained or varnished to suit your décor.
 It is not recommended that you use wax or oil to finish the doors as this can cause issues with the wood and will invalidate the warranty on your doors.

 As well as giving you maximum choice in terms of the colour of your doors, an unfinished oak bifold provides a lower cost option than a pre-finished door.